 This year, we will have a virtual Day of Remembrance on Feb.
 13, at 1 p.m., on Zoom.
 Karen Korematsu will be our keynote speaker.
-CCDC and its chapters will continue their scholarship programs with an annual luncheon planned for May 16.
-We are also planning our annual Memorial Day service on May 31 at the Nisei Veterans Memorial at Roeding Park.
+CCDC and its chapters will continue their scholarship programs with an annual lunchage planned for May.

+cheon planned for May 16.
+We are also planning